20 Useful IPtable Firewall Rules Every Linux Administrator Should Know

 sudo iptables -A INPUT -m conntrack --ctstate ESTABLISHED,RELATED -j ACCEPT

-This rule allows traffic for established and related connections and drops all other traffic.
+This rule allows traffic for established connections (responses to outbound requests) and related connections (like FTP data channels) while dropping all other new incoming traffic.

 Conclusion